DjoFE2021/CKMSEfficiencyTest/README.md

 ## Overview

-This Python package provides an implementation of the classical Gibbons-Ross-Shanken (GRS) test, as well as its high-dimension counterparts as proposed in Chernov, Kelly, Malamud and Schwab (2025).
+This Python package provides an implementation of the high-dimensional Gibbons, Ross and Shanken test as proposed in Chernov, Kelly, Malamud and Schwab (2025).

 ## Installation

-You can install the package using pip:
+You can download the package using pip:

 ```bash
 pip install git+https://github.com/DjoFE2021/CKMSEfficiencyTest.git